thirstycode/Raspi-output-catcher/README.md

 # Raspi-output-catcher
 ## Followings are the outputs of raspi :
+-	05:43:49 PM 19 08 --> some error with following having username priyanka.chopra143
 -	05:37:04 PM 19 08 --> some error with following having username manushi.chillar.insta
 -	05:27:42 PM 19 08 --> some error with following having username shraddha.kapoor.sweet
 -	05:08:05 PM 19 08 --> total users followed from kriti.sanon143 - 75